 Benefit Provided.
-Membership in PERS is a condition of employment granted upon hiring for qualified employees and officials of the State of Mississippi, state universities, community and junior colleges, and teachers and employees of the public-school districts.
+Membership in PERS is a condition of employment granted upon hiring for qualifying employees and officials of the State of Mississippi, state universities, community and junior colleges, and teachers and employees of the public-school districts.
 For those persons employed by political subdivisions and instrumentalities of the State of Mississippi, membership is contingent upon approval of the entity's participation in PERS by the PERS' Board of Trustees.
 If approved, membership for the entity's employees is a condition of employment and eligibility granted to those who qualify upon hiring.
 Participating members who are vested and retire at or after age of 60 or those who retire regardless of age with at least 30 years of creditable service (25 years of creditable service for employees who became members of PERS before July 1, 2011) are entitled, upon application, to an annual retirement allowance payable monthly for life in an amount equal to 2.0 percent of the average compensation for each year of creditable service up to and including 30 years (25 years for those became members of PERS before July 1, 2011), plus 2.5 percent for each additional year of creditable service with an actuarial reduction in the benefit for each year of creditable service below 30 years or the number of years in age that the member is below 65, whichever is less.
 Average compensation is the average of the employee's earnings during the four highest compensated years of creditable service.
 Benefits vest upon completion of eight years of membership service (four years of membership service for those who became members of PERS before July 1, 2007).
 PERS also provides certain death and disability benefits.
 A Cost-of-Living Adjustment (COLA) payment is made to eligible retirees and beneficiaries.
 The COLA is equal to 3.0 percent of the annual retirement allowance for each full fiscal year of retirement up to the year in which the retired member reaches age 60 (55 for those who became members before July 1, 2011), with 3.0 percent compounded for each fiscal year thereafter.
 Plan provisions are established and may be amended only by the State of Mississippi Legislature.

 Contributions.
-At September 30, 2018, PERS members are required to contribute 9% of their annual covered salary, and the County is required to contribute an actuarially determined rate.
-The employer's rate at September 30, 2018 was 15.75% of annual covered payroll.
+At September 30, 2019, PERS members are required to contribute 9% of their annual covered salary, and the County is required to contribute an actuarially determined rate.
+The employer's rate at September 30, 2019 was 17.40% of annual covered payroll.
+This rate increased as of July 1, 2019 from 15.75%.
 The contribution requirements of PERS members and employers are established and may be amended only by the State of Mississippi Legislature.
-The County's contributions (employer share only) to PERS for the years ending September 30, 2018, 2017 and 2016 were \$1,111,943, \$1,069,812, and \$1,017,724, respectively, equal to the required contributions for each year.
+The County's contributions (employer share only) to PERS for the years ending September 30, 2019, 2018, and 2017 were \$1,153,405, \$1,111,943, and \$1,069,812, respectively, equal to the required contributions for each year.